 Information and news to benefit our community.

+(Page updated to include Covid-19 Committee report).
 Tanzanian authorities do not currently publish details of coronavirus cases in the country and there is no information about any tracking of the epidemic.
 Official figures have not been released since April 2020 (and the figures given on most data collection sites are those from that date).
-We are presently advising community members to take particular care as the health situation worsens.

 Visitors to Tanzania

 Travellers to Tanzania are now being asked to complete a health questionnaire online before arrival.
 This questionnaire can only be completed within 24 hours of intended arrival in the country.
 Questions include details of your travel to Tanzania (eg flight, seat number), details of other countries you have recently transited, and questions about your health and whether you have been in contact with a sick person.
 The questionnaire is available at:

 Travellers arriving in Tanzania will be asked for a negative RT-PCR Covid test taken within 72 hours of departure for Tanzania.
 Some passengers (including all from India) may also be asked to take a Rapid Antigen test on arrival at a cost of $25.
 Further details on these requirements were published on 4th May 2021 in the Travel Advisory No 7, available from the Government Documents link below.
 The Civil Aviation Circular published on 7th May clarifies further.

 The UK has banned entry to all travellers from Tanzania and anyone who has transited through Tanzania in the previous 10 days (excluding British/Irish nationals & UK residents).
 This is part of an effort to stop the spread of variants of Covid-19 to the UK.
 British/Irish nationals & UK residents travelling to the UK from Tanzania are required to quarantine for 10 days after arrival in designated hotels at personal expense (in addition to the requirement for a negative test certificate).
 Read more…